Spengian/churn---prediction/README.md

 **Docker Compose for local use only:** Railway runs only the image built from the Dockerfile; Docker Compose is used exclusively for local development, to coordinate the API, PostgreSQL, Prometheus, Grafana, and Airflow together.

-**Integration tests on SQLite:** CI tests run against SQLite for simplicity and speed.
-Known limitation: this doesn't give full parity with the production environment.
+**Integration tests on PostgreSQL:** CI runs a PostgreSQL service alongside the test suite (instead of SQLite), giving full parity with the production database engine and catching engine-specific issues (e.g. type handling, constraints) that SQLite would silently miss.

 ---